-A very recent paper using exome sequencing study hypertension pedigrees made the following statements: "These findings demonstrate the utility of exome sequencing in disease gene identification despite the combined complexities of locus heterogeneity, mixed models of transmission and frequent de novo mutation Gene identification was complicated by the combined effects of locus heterogeneity, two modes of transmission at one locus, and few informative meioses.
+A very recent paper using exome sequencing to study hypertension pedigrees made the following statements: "These findings demonstrate the utility of exome sequencing in disease gene identification despite the combined complexities of locus heterogeneity, mixed models of transmission and frequent de novo mutation Gene identification was complicated by the combined effects of locus heterogeneity, two modes of transmission at one locus, and few informative meioses.
 Many so far unsolved Mendelian traits may have similar complexities.
-Use of control exomes comparators for analysis of mutation burden may be broadly applicable to discovery of such loci "[129].
+Use of control exomes as comparators for analysis of mutation burden may be broadly applicable to discovery of such loci "130.
 This paper illustrates exactly what we are discussing above, in terms of the possible heterogeneity of many illnesses on many levels, making it impossible to predict (or even need) any particular model that may or may not fit with the disease.
 It is far better to allow the data to speak for themselves.
-The same is true for proving the extent of the involvement of 'synthetic association' in terms of signals detected in genome wide association studies [130].